willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 ### My headset displays are black

-If your Mixed Reality headset displays are showing black, here are a few of the most common causes and how to troubleshoot them:
+Here are some of the most common causes and how to troubleshoot them:

 | **Common causes**          | **Troubleshooting steps**                                          |
 |----------------------------|--------------------------------------------------------------------|